 When I visit a destination on short-term visits, I find that apartment rental for multiple days is a cheaper option over a guesthouse or a private room in a decent hostel.
 And after constant moving, slow travel and slumming it, I want the comforts of a kitchen, living room and enough ground space to spread out.

-When using FlipKey, I found it useful and cost-effective for both single and group rentals, although you can find cheaper options on other platforms.
-However, the best idea in a big city such as London (where I put this platform to the test (as I am sure it is with most big cities) is to seek out up and coming areas in order to make your money spread further.
+When using FlipKey, I found it useful and fairly cost-effective for both single and group rentals, although you can find cheaper options on other platforms.
+However, the best idea in a big city such as London (where I put this platform to the test) is to seek out up and coming areas in order to make your money spread further.
 That means more days in the city, without feeling as if you are paying a huge rent.

 Making a Single Booking on FlipKey